rafaelsilvamartins30/rafaelsilvamartins30/README.md

 ## :man_technologist: About Me

 - ✍️ **Who am I?** I'm a social, empathetic guy.
 Therefore, very much qualified for teamworking and often achieving great results, as I also am remarkable for my hardwork and willpower.
-Fulfilling my dreams is my main objective and they are what make me strive to be the best version of myself.
+Fulfilling my dreams honestly is my main objective and they are what make me strive to be the best version of myself.
 - :telescope: **Currently working on**: E-makers Jr. (UFLA´s junior company trainee)
 - :seedling: **Learning:** As a student, I´m still learning about logic programming and front-end development.
 I long for growing an extensive contact network and having bigger and greater opportunities at the labor market.